MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 ---
-title: Share processes in process advisor (contains video) | Microsoft Docs
+title: Share task mining processes in process advisor (contains video) | Microsoft Docs
-description: Share a process with others so that they can also offer input and additional insights.
-You can share a process with a co-owner or a contributor.
+description: Share a task mining process with others so that they can offer input and additional insights.
+You can share a task mining process with a co-owner or a contributor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: article
 ms.date: 11/02/2021
 ms.author: tatn
-ms.reviewer: v-aangie
+ms.reviewer: angieandrews
 search.app:
   - Flow
 search.audienceType: